hakril/PythonForWindows/README.md

 - Explore the PEB (Process Environment Block)
 - Execute `native` and `Python` code in the context of a process.

-I try by best to make those features available for every cross-bitness processes (`32 <-> 64` in both ways).
+I try my best to make those features available for every cross-bitness processes (`32 <-> 64` in both ways).
-This involve relying on non-documented `Windows` function/behaviour and also injecting code in the 64bits world of a `Syswow64` process.
+This involves relying on non-documented `Windows` functions/behaviours and also injecting code in the 64bits world of a `Syswow64` process.
 All those operations are also available for the `current_process`.

 You can also make some operation on threads (suspend/resume/wait/get(or set) context/ kill)